 any unneeded files.
 If you are a declared Forestry major you should also have an X: drive to which you can move your data.
 If you still are having issues move on to Step 3.

 Step 3: Call 928-523-9294

 The Student Technology Center at 928-523-9294 will grant students a quota increase

 up to 1GB with no questions asked.
 You can check your current quota level by opening

 Computer, right clicking over your Z: drive, and selecting Properties (1000 MB =

 1GB).
-If you are already at the maximum quota, you may still call the Student Technology Center and inquire about how you may obtain a further increase in quota, or you may continue on to Step 4.
+If you are already at the maximum quota, you may still call the Student Technology Center and inquire about how you may obtain a further increase in quota, or ask if they can help in any way.